9.7.4 PRE-SEIZURE PLANNING

 $10,000

-All Other Personal
+All Other Personal Property $ 2,000

 3. The minimum net equity requirements may be waived in individual investigations to serve an overriding law enforcement objective such as:

-1. failure to seek forfeiture of some of the assets will cause the United States to take an inconsistent position in its theory of forfeiture; or
+1. Failure to seek forfeiture of some of the assets will cause the United States to take an inconsistent position in its theory of forfeiture; or

-2. the seized assets are an integral part of the criminal operation and the failure to seek forfeiture of the asset will allow the criminal operation to continue
+2. The seized assets are an integral part of the criminal operation and the failure to seek forfeiture of the asset will allow the criminal operation to continue.

 4. The aggregate net equity is the total value of all the property seized from a common owner where the property is subject to forfeiture under the same statutory authority and on the same factual basis.